acepag/AP---Code-Institute---Individual-Project-2025-/README.md

 6.) 🧠 Key Insights:
 _____________________________________________________________________________________________________________________________________________

-Here are the headline findings from the analysis:
+This section summarises the most important patterns uncovered in the data.

+These insights highlight market behaviour, genre performance, and sales dynamics — giving a clear picture of what drives success in the global games landscape.

 ⭐ 1.
 A small handful of publishers dominate

-Tencent, Supercell, Mixi, and Niantic account for a disproportionate share of global revenue.
+- Tencent, Supercell, Mixi, and Niantic account for a disproportionate share of global revenue.

 ⭐ 2.
 Genre hybrids win

-Games blending RPG, Strategy, Puzzle, or MMO mechanics outperform single-genre games.
+- Games blending RPG, Strategy, Puzzle, or MMO mechanics outperform single-genre games.

 ⭐ 3.
 Older games remain blockbuster earners

-Clash of Clans (2012) and Monster Strike (2013) still generate massive revenue.
+- Clash of Clans (2012) and Monster Strike (2013) still generate massive revenue.

 ⭐ 4.
 Multi-genre games appeal to larger audiences

-Higher genre_count correlates with broader appeal and higher revenues.
+- Higher genre_count correlates with broader appeal and higher revenues.

 ⭐ 5.
 Mobile gaming success favours long-term live-service models

-Frequent updates and events keep revenue high across many years.
+- Frequent updates and events keep revenue high across many years.

 7.) 🛠 Technologies Used:
 _____________________________________________________________________________________________________________________________________________

+This project is built using a modern, data-analysis focused Python stack.

+The following tools power the data cleaning, exploration, and visualisation workflows:

 Python 3.x